Edward D. Taussig: United States awards

-The original service criteria for the Spanish Campaign Medal promulgated in Navy Department Special Order No. 81 of June 27, 1908 required service on specific vessels and time periods for which Taussig's service during the Spanish–American War did not qualify.
+The original service criteria for the Spanish Campaign Medal promulgated in Navy Department Special Order No. 81 June 27, 1908, required service on specific vessels and time periods for which Taussig's service during the Spanish–American War did not qualify.
 However, in the early 1920s, the award criteria were relaxed to provide for award of the medal to all those who served in the U.S. Navy or Marine Corps during the Spanish–American War.
 The first government contract to supply campaign medals to the expanded recipient base with the Bastian Brothers Company was not until 1922.
 Rear Admiral Taussig died in January 1921 prior to the expanded eligibility period for the Spanish Campaign and so never received the Spanish Campaign Medal.

 Personal life

-Edward D. Taussig married Ellen Knefler on 9 November 1873.
-They had five sons, including vice admiral Joseph K. Taussig and Charles, who was a prominent New York attorney.
+Edward D. Taussig married Ellen Knefler on November 9, 1873.
+She was the daughter of Frederick Knefler.
+They had five sons, including Vice admiral Joseph K. Taussig and Charles, who was a prominent New York attorney.
 A third son, Paul, died of appendicitis in July 1894, while a midshipman at the U.S. Naval Academy.
-Edward D. Taussig died at Newport, Rhode Island, on 29 January 1921 and is buried at the United States Naval Academy Cemetery along with his wife and son, Paul.
+Edward D. Taussig died at Newport, Rhode Island, on January 29, 1921, and is buried at the United States Naval Academy Cemetery along with his wife and son, Paul.